Texting Guide For Nurses In 2026

 Use HIPAA-Compliant Platforms

 Never use personal messaging apps for communicating with patients.
 It is important to stick to secure, encrypted platforms that consist of HIPAA requirements that help in protecting sensitive health information in the healthcare organisation.
+There are various kinds of SMS templates for nurses are also available for your ease.

 Be Clear, Concise, and Professional